-It is not just ink on paper, it is about holding the paper, feeling the paper, the interplay of ink and paper – that printing is concerned with.
-As such, paper – the vehicle of the message, represents a substantial cost item in a printed job.
+It is not just ink on paper, it is about holding the paper, feeling the paper, the texture, the weight, the interplay of ink on the stock – all can tell an emotional story.
+As such, paper – the vehicle of the message – represents a substantial cost item in a printed job.
 Understanding paper and picking the right sheet for your job can make or break your project.
 So, when helping our clients pick out papers, it is often very confusing because the specification of the paper may be the same, but the physical weights are very different.
 So what’s up with that?

 Papers are defined by grade and basis weight.
 Understanding these two concepts is the key to specifying the right paper.
-We often get asked how can a 65# cover be heavier than 100# text, well, we hope this will help explain that mind boggling question.
+We often get asked how can a 65# cover stock be heavier than 100# text, well, we hope this will help explain that mind-boggling question.

 There are seven basic grades (or types) of commercial printing papers.